snapframework/snap-website/templates/tutorials/snap-api.md

 - `snap-core` is the core of Snap.
 It includes type definitions and all code that is server-agnostic.
-- `snap-server` is the HTTP serve.
+- `snap-server` is the HTTP server.
 It currently includes a simple backend and a `libev` backend.
 - `heist` is the X(HT)ML templating library.
 You do not need it to use Snap, but you are certainly welcome to.